List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Bow

 Bow is an archer who is one of the original Rebels.
 Bow often has to disguise himself when leaving The Whispering Woods, to prevent the Horde from identifying him.
 A cultured gentleman, Bow nevertheless is plagued by personal insecurities.
 He, like Glimmer, is a rather impetuous member of the Rebellion.
 He is far too eager to rush into battle with the Horde, which more often than not gets him captured, leading to She-Ra rescuing him.
 He develops a crush on She-Ra, whose true identity he does not know.
 Bow appears to have known Rebellion member Kowl for quite a long time.
 They have a friendly love/hate relationship, and they have many arguments in which Kowl arises as the winner and makes a fool of Bow.
 Kowl has, on many occasions, voiced his dislike of Bow's musical abilities, but Adora seems to enjoy his songs.

 He has also shown some ability as an illusionist.
 At different times he has made birds appear out of nowhere, and made himself disappear.

 Bow was released in the Masters of the Universe Classics toy line.
 This is the character's second time to be made into an action figure.
 He is the only male figure from the Princess of Power line up to be released.

 The 2018 cartoon series Bow is redesigned as a young archer who was raised alongside his brothers by their fathers, historians who wanted no association with the war and intended Bow to succeed them.
 He is Princess Glimmer's best friend and also makes use of various types of special arrows.

 Bow is voiced by George DiCenzo in the 1980s series and by Marcus Scribner in the 2018 series.

-Arrow

-Arrow is Bow's faithful steed.
-He and Bow seem to share a long and very special bond.